 Let's calculate: Jupiter is 318 times more massive than Earth and 410 million miles away.
 According to Newton's Law of Universal Gravitation, Jupiter pulls you up 34 million times less than Earth pulls you down.
 Jupiter's "pull" is utterly feeble.

-it's all in your mind.
-But don't let that stop you: give in
+So it's all in your mind.
+But don't let that stop you: give in to the pull!

 Jupiter at its Closest and Brightest -- from Jack Stargazer